Women's Appreciation: Production

 "Women's Appreciation" was written by Gene Stupnitsky and Lee Eisenberg, while Tucker Gates served as the episode's director.
 The cold open featuring Jim receiving a demerit from Dwight was initially intended for "Business School", and the opening of "Product Recall", which featured Jim and Dwight impersonating each other, was first intended for this episode before it was moved because of time constraints.
-Michael's talking head scene about Jan's safeword was meant to serve as a "place holder" until a better version could be shot, but was left in the episode because the writers forgot about it.
+Michael and Jan's safeword "foliage" was a placeholder until the writers could come up with a funnier safeword, but was left in the episode because the writers forgot about it.
 While the characters travel to Mall at Steamtown, a shopping center in Scranton, Pennsylvania, episode filming actually took place near Los Angeles, where the series is normally shot.

 Kate Flannery, who plays Meredith, called the episode one of her favorites to shoot because she "was stuck in a van with Mindy Kaling, Jenna Fischer, Angela Kinsey, Rashida Jones, Phyllis Smith and Steve Carell for two days".
 Fischer agreed, calling it a "fun episode to shoot" due to having three days of filming with Carell and The Office women.
+However, she was uncomfortable doing the talking head scene where Pam fantasizes about Jim flashing her, finding that pretending to be Pam imagining Jim's penis was too much like imagining actor John Krasinski's penis.
 Believing Meredith's minivan was "another character" in the series, Flannery enjoyed being able to drive and act simultaneously.
 In a reflection of the character's personality, the production crew added props such as bottles of alcohol, chips, crushed soda cans, garbage, and 14 air fresheners to the vehicle.
-The cast however soon developed headaches, leading to the air fresheners' removal.
+The cast however became sick from the odor, leading to the air fresheners' removal.
+The crew were unable to get a single take of Flannery upending the bag of chips into her mouth without Fischer breaking into laughter, so they had to composite separately filmed footage of Flannery and Fischer using split screen.
 Flannery was able to perform her own stunts for the episode, explaining that she "was nervous at first, but I think I really could be a demolition-derby star".